 The article came out great and I'm stoked about that but here's something that can't be shown on printed paper: the hot rod in action.
 Turn up the volume and enjoy!

 Oceanside as the last blue-collar town on the Pacific Coast south of Los Angeles.
 I've been there a couple of times and indeed there's a more down-to-earth, hardworking, honest-to-god feel over the town.
 Some people might complain Oceanside is a little more rough on the edges than most other beach cities with their bleached boulevards and polished residential areas.
 I call it character.
 And I also think Ryan Allen's mean looking model A coupe lives and breathes that Oceanside spirit.
 It's sinister looking but it'll never let you down.

 W.A.R.
 Undead.
 So, if you're in the area don't miss it.
-More than just a car show it's rather a party among friends with some bitchin' cars and a lot of loud music.
+More than being just a car show it's rather a party among friends with some bitchin' cars and a lot of loud music.

 Holy wow.
 Something must have happened last night.
 The LOWTECH FB page went past the 6000 likes mark.
 THANK YOU!
 The "Burbank Choppers" photo I posted yesterday was my most popular post ever with almost 300 likes, more than 500 shares and a total reach of over 78'000 people.
 Whatever that means.
 But it sounds like a lot.

 In order to celebrate this I'm posting another group of 4 terrific hot rods.
 Hope y'all like it.
 Thanks again!
 And just like the picture below, it's from my book/mag LOWTECH – The California Issue #1.